recourcefulcoder/NodeStory/README.md

 * ClosureTable, which is used for storage of relations between nodes.

 Recordings to ClosureTable are added automatically via calling "create" method of NodeStory Manager

+Heads (and only heads!) of story trees have relation to themselves in ClosureTable (i.e. record looking like "ancestor_id: 1", "descendant_id: 1")

 This structure allows efficient access to all the descendants of particular node, as well as to all parents/any child, which is crucial for efficient